Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 I

-Independent Director.
-Former Chair, President & CEO of Northrop Grumman Corporation (CEO 2010–2018; Chair 2011–2019).
-Joined the GM board in 2014 and brings the aerospace/defense perspective that aligns with the GM Defense subsidiary's growth as a federal-contracting business.
+Independent Director; Chair of the Audit Committee (also serves on Compensation, Executive, and Finance).
+Retired Chair, President & CEO of Northrop Grumman Corporation (CEO 2010–2018; Chair 2011–2019).
+Joined the GM board in 2019 and brings the aerospace/defense perspective that aligns with the GM Defense subsidiary's growth as a federal-contracting business.
+Also serves on the boards of Dow Inc. and GE Aerospace.
 Holds Bachelor's and Master's degrees in Electrical Engineering from MIT.

 Joanne C. Crevoiserat